lvgl/lvgl/docs/porting/display.rst

 To skip the palette, include the following line in your ``flush_cb`` function: ``px_map += 8``.

 As usual, monochrome displays support partial, full and direct rendering modes as well.
+In full and direct mode the buffer size should be large enough for the whole screen (``w x h / 8 + 8`` bytes)

 User data
 ---------